serifcolakel/serif-ui-components/DOCUMENTATION.md

 }
 ```

-# Adding the Eslint, Airbnb Configuration
+# Add the Eslint, Airbnb Configuration

 **You can follow these steps:,**